Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - In Houston's eight games this year, it has four wins against the spread.

-- The Texans have been underdogs by 6.5 points or more seven times this year and are 3-4 ATS in those games.
+- The Texans have an against the spread record of 3-4 in their seven games when underdogs by 6.5 points or more this year.

-- Houston's games this season have hit the over on four of eight set point totals (50%).
+- Houston's games this year have hit the over four times in eight opportunities (50%).

-- The Texans have turned the ball over three more times (12 total) than the Dolphins have forced a turnover (9) this season.
+- This year the Texans have turned the ball over 12 times, three more than the Dolphins' takeaways (9).

 Home and road insights

-- At home this year, Miami has one win against the spread and is 0-3 overall.
+- Miami has covered the spread once at home, and is 0-3 overall there, this year.

-- This year, in three home games, Miami has hit the over twice.

-- Away from home, Houston has only one win against the spread and is 0-4 overall.
+- Houston is 0-4 overall, with just one win against the spread, in away games.

-- This year, in four road games, Houston has hit the over once.
+- In four road games this year, Houston has gone over the total once.

 Powered by Data Skrive.